dotku/forecasters/README.md

 ## Reward

 $1mm Reward for person who can predict some future events within certain giving topics over 90% acurrate rate.
+It shouldn't be something common nature role, eg Sun will raise from east by tomorrow.